 It writes out three tables in csv files: selfinfo_mod_, info_mod_ and info_mod_means_ (all followed by the name of the species).
 The first two tables are merely informative about how the modelling process has been developed and the results of each model.
 Whereas info_mod_means_ shows the means of the n models run for each buffer.
 See Table S1 in Supplementary Material as an example of info_mod_means_.
 It contains the Boyce Index Partial, the Boyce Index Total and the execution time.
-Additionally, it also has columns with rankings of the buffer derived from these three metrics, plus two more ranking columns: rankFinalNoTime and rankFinalWithTime, which ranks for the best buffer with and without taking into account the execution time, respectively.
+Additionally, it also has columns with rankings of the buffer derived from these three metrics, plus two more ranking columns: rankFinalNoTime and rankFinalWithTime, which rank for the best buffer with and without taking into account the execution time, respectively.

 Finally, minva draws scatterplots, smoothed by fitting a Loess regression curve, of the two BI to show the evolution of them with the increase of the buffer diameter in kilometres.
 It also plots the execution time by fitting a linear regression model.